ebonnal/streamable/README.md

 </details>

 > [!NOTE]
-> **Memory-efficient**: Only `concurrent` upstream elements are pulled for processing; the next upstream element is pulled only when a result is yielded downstream.
+> **Memory-efficient**: Only `concurrency` upstream elements are pulled for processing; the next upstream element is pulled only when a result is yielded downstream.

 ### process-based concurrency